Reverb: marketplace guide

 About this guide

 This is a ChannelEngine guide on the Chicago-based marketplace Reverb.
-Here you can find information on how to request a Reverb account, how to configure this marketplace on ChannelEngine, what the specific requirements are, and more.
+Here you can find information on how to request a Reverb account, how to configure this marketplace on ChannelEngine, and what the specific requirements are.

 Table of contents